Datasance/potctl/docs/md/iofogctl_attach_agent.md

 ```
       --debug              Toggle for displaying verbose output of API clients (HTTP and SSH)
   -n, --namespace string   Namespace to execute respective command within (default "default")
-  -v, --verbose            Toggle for displaying verbose output of iofogctl
+  -v, --verbose            Toggle for displaying verbose output of potctl
 ```

 ### SEE ALSO

-* [iofogctl attach](iofogctl_attach.md)	 - Attach one ioFog resource to another
+* [potctl attach](potctl_attach.md)	 - Attach one ioFog resource to another